lily-soetebier/FulCo-Library-Instructions/README.md

 The first three maps could be used as standalone instruction sets.
 The fourth map, as the name implies, stitches together the three other maps to create a comprehensive guide that mimics the structure of the original instruction set.

 ## Outputs
-In the [Outputs](output) folder there is a styled PDF of each map.
+In the [output](output) folder there is a styled PDF of each map.
 The style sheet, [pdf_theme](pdf_theme.yaml) provides some basic formatting and color for visual interest.

 The font required to run the yaml styling as intended is Bahnschrift, which is available by default on Windows machines.